, Mumbai campus

 Involved in training of police, prison and judicial officers both at the state and national level on issues such as gender, human rights, prisoners’ rights, correctional laws, anti-trafficking, and re-entry of crime affected persons

-Member of the Inter-Departmental Committee on Prisoners, the Advisory Committee on Prevention of Immoral Trafficking and the Committee on Prevention of Atrocities against Women and Law (2011-14); and Justice Radhakrishnan Committee on Prison Reforms, Maharashtra (2017-18).
+Member, Inter-Departmental Committee on Prisoners; Advisory Committee on Prevention of Immoral Trafficking; Committee on Prevention of Atrocities against Women and Law (2011-14); and Justice Radhakrishnan Committee on Prison Reforms, Maharashtra (2017-18).